Long-Stay Volunteering Experience

 Your accommodation is at the historic Truby King House set in the beautiful Truby King Park.
 It is an awesome base for our projects with a full kitchen, as well as an outdoor BBQ, dining room and lounge (including table tennis table).
 You’ll stay in one of our bunk rooms.
 We provide mattresses, pillows, sheets and a pillowcase - just bring your sleeping bag.
 We have full bathroom facilities (shared) and also a washing machine (and laundry powder) and a dryer.

 Here’s a Google Maps link for Truby King House

 Volunteer activities take place 8.30am - 4.00pm Monday to Friday.
+Weekends are a chance to explore the area.
 You can spend your free time exploring Wellington including its great cafes.
 Zealandia Ecosanctuary is a must to visit, as is Te Papa (the Museum of New Zealand) and its amazing new Te Taiao nature exhibition that gets you exploring the natural world of Aotearoa.
 A great day trip can be spend on the beautiful Matiu/Somes Island, which is in the centre of the harbour.
 Matiu/Somes Island is a predator-free scientific reserve, with heaps of native flora and fauna to explore.

-Volunteers can book multiple weeks in either one project, or get involved in a number of projects around the country.
+Volunteers often book multiple weeks in either one project, or get involved in a number of projects around the country.

 What to bring

 We provide all the tools and equipment needed for each volunteer activity.
 We’ll also send you a list of things to bring.
 Things you need to bring include: